Tremolo333/ASU-simpy/README.md

 V4.1 added utility function to calculate final results, fixed the problem with the first three patients starting their treatment at 00:00.
 Each patient now yields a proper timeout
 V4.2 added bed utilisation
 V4.3 final results are now calculated by a function within ASU class. there is now a separate function for a single model run that returns a df with results
 V4.4 multiple run function, seed sets generation for reproducible runs
+V4.5 added more parameters to the summary frame

 ## TO DO: